 In 1999, she became the first woman to run the prison.

-“After five years as a (correction officer), Woodford then was a counselor to inmates for three years and went on to a range of administrative jobs before becoming warden,” the newspaper reported.
-Some of those posts included Associate Warden and Chief Deputy Warden.
+“After five years as a (correctional officer), Woodford then was a counselor for three years and went on to a range of administrative jobs before becoming warden,” the newspaper reported.

 Gov. Arnold Schwarzenegger spoke highly of her.